mtebele/YORB2020/docs/CONTRIBUTING.md

     cd YORB2020
     npm install
     ```
 3. YORB relies on a secure (HTTPS) server, and as such requires that you set up certificates.
 On MacOS, you can run the following commands to generate self-signed certificates.
-These certificates will work for local development:
+These certificates will work for local development, but are not certified by a certificate authority and therefore will require you to make a security exception in your browser:
     ```bash
+    # make a directory for the new certificates
     mkdir certs
     openssl req  -nodes -new -x509  -keyout certs/privkey.pem -out certs/fullchain.pem
     ```

-4. Create a new branch and start developing:
-    ```bash
-    git checkout -b add-feature
+4. In [config.js](/config.js), set values for the `httpIp` and `webRtcTransport.listenIps` to match your IP on the local network.
+For instance, if your IP on the local network is `192.168.1.145`, those values would look like this:

     ```

-5. Start the build system and node server:
+    httpIp: '192.168.1.145'

+    ...

+    webRtcTransport: {
+        listenIps: [
+        { ip: '192.168.1.145', announcedIp: null }
+        ],
+        ...
+    }
     ```
-    npm start
+    Note that it may be necessary to set `announdedIp` value to your remote IP as per [this mediasoup documentation](https://mediasoup.org/documentation/v3/mediasoup/api/#TransportListenIp).

+5. Start the build system and node server with sudo:
     ```
+    sudo npm start
+    ```

+## Hosting YORB on a Server:

+* To do... fill out this documentation